TrueWill/FSM.NET/README.md

 + Much better documentation
 + NuGet package
 + Psake build script?
++ Example of one intended use - web service + desktop app

 Finally, I'm very new to Git and GitHub, so please be patient with me.